 Lego Star Wars: The Skywalker Saga

 It would have been easy for TT Games to mash previous Lego Star Wars games together and call it a day, but thankfully, the studio has gone that extra mile with The Skywalker Saga.
-The fresh new content that covers the sequel trilogy has been paired wonderfully with other new sections inspired by previous Lego Star Wars games, making this one of the definitive Star Wars games available right now.
+The content covering the sequel trilogy has been paired wonderfully with other sections inspired by previous Lego Star Wars games, making this one of the definitive Star Wars games available.

 Sure, everything is Lego, but given the disparate fandoms across the different trilogies, what better way to experience the saga in one go than through the lens of a highly sophisticated interlocking brick system (not a toy)?
 Not only is this an excellent Star Wars game, but it’s also a pretty good co-op game as well if you’re looking for something new to play with your friend or partner – here’s how to play co-op on two screens.
 Just don’t forget those Skywalker Saga codes to unlock fancy new cosmetics you can show off to your co-op partner.